 An introduction to the history of modern philosophy, with a special emphasis on the philosophy of Rene Descartes, and the debate between Rationalism and Empiricisn.
-Prerequisite: PL-100 Prerequisites: PL-100.
+Prerequisite: PL-100 Prerequisites: PL-100; Course Type(s): Core curriculum course.

 PL-130.
 Introduction to Philosophy.
 3 Credits.